catseye/ALPACA/doc/Compiling ALPACA to Javascript.md

 Compiling ALPACA to Javascript
 ==============================

+_This document describes a functionality of which the ALPACA reference implementation is capable, but is not a part of the ALPACA specification._

 The reference implementation is able to compile an ALPACA description to a set of Javascript functions which, when called, will evolve a form for that cellular automaton.